prob140/prob140.github.io/final_contents.md

 - Chapter 12: Intro, linear transformations
 - Chapter 13: Covariance; variance of a sum
 - Lab 6: Application of mean and variance of simple random sample sum
-- Homework 11: Correlation and its properties
+- Homework 13: Correlation and its properties
 - Sections 22.2, 22.3: Variance by conditioning, mixtures
-- Sections 23.1, 25.1: Mean and covariance for random vectors
+- Section 23.1: Mean and covariance for random vectors

 ### Estimation and Prediction ###
 - Section 8.2: Unbiased estimates